 2017 Patient Emergency Assistance Application – February 2017

 (NOTE: Applications are only accepted from a Social Worker, not patients.)

 Basic eligibility requirements include a diagnosis of end-stage renal disease (eGFR<15), Maryland residency (or within the other designated service areas), and participation in an on-going treatment program (dialysis, transplant, CKD clinic).
 Income levels are considered.

 Assistance should be requested through the patient’s social worker.
 Assistance is available through the following programs:

 This program offers dental services for ESRD patients who are on dialysis and/or prepping for a kidney transplant.
 Post-transplant patients who need dental care can also apply.
 Orthodontic and cosmetic dental services are not provided.
 The goal of the dental program is to prevent poor dental health from undermining the nutritional status of patients, their ability to qualify for a transplant, and/or their quality of life.

 ESRD patients who encounter financial hardships sometimes need help to pay utility bills.
 This program allocates dollars for financial assistance with utility bills.
-NKF-MD works directly with the utility companies to make payment arrangements.
+NKF-MD-DE works directly with the utility companies to make payment arrangements.